-Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2020-08-02T10:41:12-07:00
+Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2024-08-10T13:34:02-07:00

-Rich and Famous Failures to Plan
+Rich and Famous Estate Plan Failures

 Prince died without a Will and an estate valued at $200 million.
 We don’t know who Prince would have wanted to inherit his assets, but without a Will 45 people claimed to be Prince’s heir entitled to some of Prince’s assets.
-After litigation and attorneys’ fees a court ruled that Prince’s sister and five half-siblings are the rightful heirs to the music icon’s estate.
+After litigation and attorneys’ fees, a court ruled that Prince’s sister and five half-siblings are the rightful heirs to the music icon’s estate.
 A big winner is also the executor who gets $125,000/month and a small army of lawyers who’ve collected $8.8 million from the estate as of early 2018.

 Solution: If Prince had a Will or a Trust he could have left his assets to the person or people he selected rather than the people the court selected.
 The big advantages of a Trust are: (i) its private and confidential and the heirs are not known to the public, (ii) the trustee would be entitled to reasonable compensation, but not $8.8 million over two years, and (iii) Prince would select his heirs, not the court.

-James Dean was a hot movie heart throb when he died in an auto accident at age 24.
+James Dean was a hot movie heartthrob when he died in an auto accident at age 24.
 He died without a Will and under the law of intestate succession of his state of residence James Dean’s estranged father inherited all of James’ assets despite the fact he abandoned young James when James was 9.
 Instead of millions of dollars going to the people James Dean loved, the money went to his estranged father who he never really knew.

 Solution: If James Dean had signed a Will or put his assets into a Trust he could have decided who inherited his property.
 Without a Will or a trust, the law of the state where James Dean resided at the time of his death determined who inherited James’ estate.